Wednesday, July 29, 2020

 Think of it this way.
 How much easier is it to understand something when you can personally relate it to something you already know about, are familiar with, or have experienced?
 It makes a big difference, right?
 Well, that's essentially what this reading comprehension strategy is all about.

 This strategy is great because it encourages the reader to get involved and actually interact with the text instead of just reading the words on the page.
-Because, let's be honest, we already know those hyperlexic can read those words with ease.
+While reading is what hyperlexic kids do best, we do need to help support them with understanding what those words mean.

 Parts of the Text that You Can Make Connections With